-We see, therefore, that subsystem i's contribution to the system's (or a unit's) EP rate consists of (i) the information flow between i and the rest of the system (unit), (ii) the rate of change of Shannon entropy of the marginal distribution of i, and (iii) the EF rate into subsystem i from its reservoirs.
-This establishes thermodynamic extensibility of the quantities $\langle \dot{\zeta}{N}^{i}(t) \rangle$ and $\langle \dot{\zeta}{\omega}^{i}(t) \rangle$.
+We see, therefore, that subsystem i's contribution to the system's EP rate consists of the information flow between i and the rest of the system, the rate of change of Shannon entropy of the marginal distribution of i, and the EF rate into subsystem i from its reservoirs.
+This establishes thermodynamic extensibility of the quantity $\langle \dot{\zeta}^i(t) \rangle$ .
 Thus our MPP SLTs extend in a physically meaningful way to experimental scenarios in which the rate matrices are defined with local rather than global Hamiltonians.